-I found understanding the differences helped me in finding the support I needed for the child and parents.
+Understanding the differences helped me find the support I needed for the child and parents.
 As a team, we were able to identify various responses to be used to reduce/stop the incidents of biting whether at home or in care.
 All the adults that have regular contact with the child who is biting need to understand the reason this behavior is occurring and be committed to the solution and planned responses.
 Consistent responses are very important in stopping the unwanted behavior.

 Experimental Biter: Infants and toddlers may experience discomfort when teething.
 A natural response by the child is to apply pressure to the gums by biting on things.
-Imitation is one of the primary ways children learn, so it is not uncommon for a child to bite after they has observed this behavior.
-Infants do not understand the difference between biting a toy and biting a person, until taught that.
+Imitation is one of the primary ways children learn, so it is not uncommon for a child to bite after they have observed this behavior.
+Infants do not understand the difference between biting a toy and biting a person, until taught.

 - If the child is using muscles in new ways, provide a variety of stimulating play materials (hard/soft, rough/smooth, heavy/light) and plan for plenty of active play indoors and outdoors.